 Revenue growth

-There are several different ways to calculate the growth rate of a business.
-The most common method to calculate the growth rate of a SaaS business is to take the year-over-year change in MRR (monthly recurring revenue) or ARR (annual recurring revenue).
-It is the most fitting for a SaaS business as it primarily only includes recurring revenues.
+The most common approach for calculating SaaS business growth is to take the year-over-year change in MRR (monthly recurring revenue) or ARR (annual recurring revenue).
+This method is most fitting for SaaS companies as it primarily includes recurring revenues.

 Profitability margin

 For example, Okta paid its staff more than $560M in stock-based compensation in FY2022.
 Combined with other non-cash expenses and cash received early from customers, there is a staggering difference between the 51% FCF and the -47% EBITDA margin.
 This large difference is the result of adding back the $560M in stock-based compensation to FCF, but not to EBITDA.
-Again, since Okta has a significant stock-based compensation that eventually will turn into an expense for the company, it’s not adjusted for in EBITDA.
+Again, since Okta has a significant stock-based compensation that will eventually turn into an expense for the company, it’s not adjusted for in EBITDA.

 When to use the Rule of 40?